Just Diagnosed: Next Steps After Testing Positive for HIV

 The use of HIV medicines to treat HIV infection is called antiretroviral therapy (ART).
-ART involves taking a combination of HIV medicines (called an HIV regimen) every day.
+People on ART take a combination of HIV medicines (called an HIV regimen) every day.
+ART prevents HIV from multiplying and reduces the amount of HIV in the body.
 ART can't cure HIV, but it helps people with HIV live longer, healthier lives and reduces the risk of HIV transmission.

-It is recommended that people with HIV start ART as soon as possible.
+People with HIV should start ART as soon as possible.
+In people with HIV who have certain conditions, such as certain HIV-related illnesses and coinfections, it's especially important to start ART right away.
 Deciding when to start ART and what HIV medicines to take begins with an HIV baseline evaluation.

 What Is an HIV Baseline Evaluation?

 An HIV baseline evaluation includes all the information collected during a person's initial visits with a health care provider.
 The HIV baseline evaluation includes a review of the person's health and medical history, a physical exam, and lab tests.

 The purpose of an HIV baseline evaluation is to:

 During an HIV baseline evaluation, the health care provider explains the benefits and risks of HIV treatment and discusses ways to reduce the risk of passing HIV to others.
 The health care provider also takes time to answer any questions.

 What Are Some Questions People Typically Ask During Their First Visits With an HIV Health Care Provider?